heartworm/FacebookLearner/README.md

 + `letters` is a string containing all characters present within messages (to build the input vector to the network)
 + `authors` is an array containing a unique identifier (`email`) and a human friendly name for each group chat participant,
 + `messages` is an array containing message objects.
-+ Each message object contains an `author`, which must be present in `authors`, and also a `message`, which can only be    comprised of characters in `letters`.
++ Each message object contains an `email`, which must be present in `authors`, and also a `message`, which can only be comprised of characters in `letters`.
 ```json
 {
   "letters": "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789 ",